sandeepkumar17/td-dev.to/blog-posts/grpc-server-and-client-implementation/grpc-server-and-client-implementation.md

 In March 2015, Google decided to build the next version of Stubby and make it open source and the result was gRPC.

 - gRPC is a modern open-source high-performance Remote Procedure Call (RPC) framework.
-- It implements APIs using HTTP/2 which can run in any environment
+- It implements APIs using HTTP/2 which can run in any environment.
 - gRPC has two parts
   - **gRPC Protocol** - As mentioned above it uses HTTP/2 which provides a lot of advantages over traditional Http1.x
   - **Data Serialization** - by default gRPC uses Protobuf for the serialization and as an intermediator between client and server.